Permesa/Data-Alg/README.md

 # Data-Alg

-Implementing data structures and algorithms
+Coding diffrent data strcutures and algorithms in JS